aekiss/nmltab/README.md

 ```
 nmltab.py -d --format latex file1.nml file2.nml ... fileN.nml > nml.tex
 ```
 Creates latex file `nml.tex` containing a table of all semantic differences between the namelist files, which can be read in by `\input{nml.tex}` (but see the comments at the start of `nml.tex` for the packages and command definitions required).
 To show only the first file in which each change occurs in a sequence of namelist files (e.g. from successive submissions of a simulation), use the `-dp` option (or use `-dpi` to avoid clutter from CICE and MATM timestep counters).
+Use the `-k` option to specify a variable name to always retain in the differences (unless it is the only name in the group).

 If you'd rather not have the intermediate `nml.tex` file you can tablulate namelists directly from within latex (and automatically update the table whenever the latex is typeset) via
 ```latex